K. K. Menon

 Kizhakkepat Kutty Krishna Menon (K.K.
-Menon) (1925-1999) was an award-winning Indian artist from Kerala, India.
+Menon) (1925-1999) was an Indian artist from Kerala, India.
 Menon was one of the first students to be sponsored by the Indian Army to pursue an academic degree in art.
 Menon studied Commercial Arts at the Sir J. J. School of Art, Bombay, where he became the youngest person to receive the prestigious Dolly Cursetji Award.
 Menon later studied at the Central School of Art and Design in London and pursued a career in arts in the Indian army.
 His work included sketches, paintings, frescos, and murals that depicted the human body, rural living, and still life.
 Menon's style was versatile, and included portraiture, impressionism, cubism, abstractionism, and Indian modern art.